urs-truly-siva/Infosys_Text_Summarizer/README.md

 | solving    | 1/9 = 0.1111 | log(1/1) = 0                                                 | 0            |
 | complex    | 1/9 = 0.1111 | log(1/1) = 0                                                 | 0            |
 | problems   | 1/9 = 0.1111 | log(1/1) = 0                                                 | 0            |

-In this example, since we are assuming a single document (our sentence), the IDF for each term is 0 (log(1/1) = 0).
-Therefore, the TF-IDF scores are all 0.
-This is a simplified scenario; in a real-world application, IDF would reflect the rarity of terms across a collection of documents, highlighting the importance of terms like "Siva" relative to others.

 3. **Sentence Selection**:
    - **Ranking Sentences**: Sentences are ranked based on their sum scores in descending order.